gvsig-sandbox/TopologyRuleMustBeCoincidentWithPoint/README.md

 # TopologyRuleMustBeCoincidentWithPoint
 This rule is useful when the points must be aligned.
-Points in one layer must be coincident with points in another layer, so a report of point errors are created where points from the first layer are not covered by points from the second layer.
+Points in one layer must be coincident with points in another layer,  if are not coincident a report of points error is created, this report is composed by the points from the first layer that are not covered by points from the second layer.